MajekDev/advancements-api/README.md

 # advancements-api

-Object oriented way to create custom advancements for Minecraft.
+Object-oriented way to create custom advancements for Minecraft.
+This is still a snapshot so documentation will come on full release.